5-Day Hiking Rwenzori Mountains Adventure, Mahoma Trail

 Dinner – will take a bit of time to prepare here, it is good to have some snacks like granola bars and dried fruit with you to eat during your hike.
 Bottled water will be always available during your time on the Mahoma Trail.

 Day 3: Omuka Kizza Rest Camp to Lake Mahoma 3,515 meters

-After a hearty Breakfast on this second day on the Trail, our goal today is Mahoma Lake as we move along in the Bamboo and heather forest where we often follow in the footprints of Forest Elephant and we might even be able watch them get a drink at the hot springs.
+After a hearty breakfast on this second day on the mountain hiking trail, our goal today is Mahoma Lake as we move along in the Bamboo and heather forest where we often follow in the footprints of Forest Elephant and we might even be able to watch them get a drink at the hot springs.